pohlm01/master-thesis/4_comparison.typ

 //   - For all active certificates: Conservatively assuming that there are 1B authenticating parties. $frac(1B, 10 dot 24) = 41.6M => log_2(41.6M) => 25.3 => 26 dot 32 = 832 "byte"$
 //   - logarithmic, thus each doubling in subscribers results in 32 bytes more

+Comparing @tab:x509_size and @tab:bikeshed_size reveals the size advantages of @mtc, especially when using @pq algorithms.
+Focusing on the classical case first:
+In the best X.509 case, when using only 256-bit @ecdsa for all signatures, @mtc performs slightly worse in terms of the number of authentication bytes.
+While the X.509 case requires 448 authentication-related bytes, @mtc requires 768~bytes, an absolute difference of 320~bytes, i.e., the @mtc requires 71.43~% more bytes than the X.509 certificate.
+Comparing @mtc to a mostly #gls("rsa", long: false)-based certificate, @mtc demonstrates its advantages, as the X.509 certificate grows to 1,728~bytes.
+An @mtc certificate with the same #gls("rsa", long: false)#{"-2048-bit"} algorithm and the conservative estimate of two billion active @ap:pl requires 490~bytes -- or 28~% -- less.

 #figure(
   x509_certificate_sizes(),
   caption: [Bytes of authentication-related cryptographic material exchanged during the @tls handshake for various algorithms in the X.509 infrastructure.]